Whether you’re planning to shoot videos for starting a profitable YouTube Channel that is share-worthy? or learn to film for your own good?

 For example: if your subject is talking about horse-riding, make the effort to get some shots of horses, people doing horse riding or something related.
 Shoot a lot.

 Allow yourself as many options as you have time to shoot.
 It’s “Better to have it and not need it than need it and not have it”.

 Tip: Having plenty of good b-roll makes a video more powerful.

 10. Special Effects

 Many cameras come with alluring built-in special effects.
 Although these effects can be fun, use them sparingly—or not at all.

 Better you should start with pristine color video, then apply special effects using your editing software.
 Your editing software gives you far greater control and greater variety as well.

 Once you’re done with the shooting, you’ll need to learn to edit the entire footage into a short video around 5 mins.
 Editing is really easy too.
 The basic video editing software is included with Macs and PCs.

-If you have a Windows PC, the most popular video editing software include Adobe Premiere Elements.
+If you have a Windows PC, the most popular video editing software includes Adobe Premiere Elements.